By Patrick Orsagos

 In 2020, there are women at the other regional jails in the state, but repeated requests to the Division of Corrections and Rehabilitation to ascertain the date women began re-populating the other jails have gone unanswered, and audit reports showed that some of the jails still don’t have cameras to cover blind spots.
 In addition, hiring of correctional officers to staff the jails remains an ongoing challenge.

-Since June 2013, the state has spent $2.3 million on legal fees and settlements in sexual misconduct cases from the state’s jails and prisons according to the West Virginia Bureau of Insurance and Risk Management (BRIM).
+Between 2013 and 2018, the state spent $2.3 million on legal fees and settlements in sexual misconduct cases from the state’s jails and prisons according to the West Virginia Bureau of Insurance and Risk Management (BRIM).